Phase 2RAG and Tool Calling·13 min read

 Memory usage Lower Higher

-Works on empty table No (needs training data) Yes
+Works on empty table No (must build clusters from existing rows first) Yes

 Insert performance Fast Slower (updates graph)